 - tendon sheaths

-Dactylitis causes inflammation in the small joints of the affected digits and the tissues within them, which can lead to swelling anywhere in the finger or toe.
+Dactylitis can lead to swelling anywhere in the finger or toe.

 Dactylitis swelling is asymmetrical, affecting different areas on either side of the body.
 In people with psoriatic arthritis, it is

-The affected digits may bulge and feel very stiff.
-The skin may feel as though it is pulled too tight over the digit.
+The affected digits may bulge and feel stiff.
+The skin may feel as though it is pulling too tight over the digit.
 Some people describe a feeling of the digit being about to burst.

-Dactylitis is a characteristic symptom of psoriatic arthritis, and it damages and erodes the affected joints.
-It is also a marker for disease severity, as significantly more damage occurs in the joints with dactylitis than in unaffected joints.
+Dactylitis is a characteristic symptom of psoriatic arthritis.
+The inflammation involved can damage and erode the affected joints.
+It is a marker for disease severity, as significantly more damage occurs in the joints with dactylitis than in unaffected joints.

-People with psoriatic arthritis who experience new flare-ups of dactylitis should see a doctor to evaluate their treatment.
-If flare-ups continue to occur, it may mean that the current treatment is no longer controlling the condition.
+People with psoriatic arthritis who experience new flare-ups of dactylitis should see a doctor to review their treatment.
+If flare-ups continue to occur, it may mean that the current treatment is no longer effective.
+Another approach may be necessary.

 There may also be a link between dactylitis and complications from psoriatic arthritis.
 For example, a 2015 study found that people with psoriatic arthritis who also had dactylitis had a higher risk of future cardiovascular events, such as heart attack or stroke.

-The reason for this may be that dactylitis is a sign of more advanced disease progression in people with psoriatic arthritis.
+This may be because dactylitis is a sign of more advanced disease progression in people with psoriatic arthritis.

 Early treatment can help prevent permanent damage to the joints.

-Doctors may use a combination of medications to help control dactylitis, including anti-inflammatory drugs and corticosteroids.
+Doctors may use a combination of medications to help manage psoriatic arthritis and dactylitis, including anti-inflammatory drugs and corticosteroids.

-- using warming treatments, such as ice wrapped in a towel or a warm soak or warming gel
+- using cold or heat treatments, such as ice wrapped in a towel or a warm soak or warming gel

-- performing gentle hand or foot exercises to keep the digits moving
+- performing gentle foot or hand exercises to keep the digits moving

 Dactylitis causes painful swelling of an entire digit, such as a finger or toe.
-It is a characteristic sign of psoriatic arthritis and can indicate increasing disease severity.
-Dactylitis requires early diagnosis and treatment to prevent damage to the joints in the digit.
+It is a feature of psoriatic arthritis and can indicate increasing disease severity.
+Early diagnosis and treatment can help prevent damage to the joints in the digit.

 Anyone noticing signs of dactylitis should speak with their doctor.
-Even in cases of known psoriatic arthritis, new symptoms such as dactylitis may be a sign that current treatments are not controlling symptoms.
+Even in cases of known psoriatic arthritis, new symptoms such as dactylitis may indicate that current treatments are no longer effective.

-Managing both psoriatic arthritis and dactylitis effectively may help prevent permanent damage to the joints.
+Managing psoriatic arthritis and dactylitis may help prevent permanent damage to the joints.